Nephrology

 Noted as a chronic loss of kidney function in diabetics, this condition tends to escalate to serious complications that can include renal failure.

-The most common symptom include protein in the urine, while other symptoms highlight blood pressure, increase need for urination as well as swelling of the ankles.
+The most common symptom is protein in the urine, while other symptoms highlight blood pressure, increased need for urination as well as swelling of the ankles.

 Fluid and Electrolyte Abnormalities